jimgao1/competitive-programming/README.md

 programming
 ===========

-Welcome to my programming repository.
+Welcome to my competitive programming repository.
 You can find my solutions to programming problems, and also sample code for algorithms i am learning.

 You can find additional resources and programs on my website `http://jimgao.me/`